Safeguarding Utility Infrastructure Amidst Climate Catastrophes

 How Unleash live Works

-New tools like drones and robot crawlers allow utility inspectors to get the visual data they need remotely without placing themselves in potentially dangerous scenarios.
-By flying a professional drone up to a power line, the inspector can remain safely on the ground or in a control center and still get all the necessary visual data.
+New tools like drones and robot crawlers allow utility inspectors to obtain the visual data they need remotely without putting themselves in potentially dangerous scenarios.
+For example, by flying a professional drone up to a power line, the inspector can remain safely on the ground or in a control center and still obtain all the necessary visual data.

-However, all this growing amount of visual data has created a new problem: how to store it, manage it, and analyze and report on it so that it’s actually useful.
+However, the growing amount of visual data has created a new problem: how to store, manage, analyze, and report on it so that it’s actually useful.

 Unleash live’s Autofly was created to address these challenges, providing various benefits to help inspectors do their job.
 Autofly is an app created by Unleash live that allows inspectors to do remote inspections and collaborate with other stakeholders in the inspection process by centralizing everything they do in one place.